Zhihong0321/EEMS-V2-BACKEND/README.md

 ## 0) Purpose (What & Why)

 **What:**
 A minimal backend that ingests simulated energy readings, aggregates them into fixed 30-minute blocks (starting 00:00 daily, KL time), exposes read APIs for the dashboard, and emits live updates (SSE).
 When the current block reaches **≥80%** of the target kWh the backend marks the block as "alert-ready" and streams that fact so the frontend can decide how to notify users.
+Simulator profiles also persist the WhatsApp contact number so the UI knows which destination to use once it receives the alert-ready signal.

 **Why:**